JetBrains-Research/coqpilot/etc/docs/benchmark/benchmarking_report01.md

 ## Update: 10-06-2024

 We have found a critical bug in the checker of proofs, which caused false positive results in a few cases in the experiment.
 The data below was corrected and updated.
-Yet, these results were referenced at the submission to AITP'24 and one shall consider only the updated data.

 ## Data Preparation